3 min read

 • 00:00 What GPT‑5.2 adds to Microsoft 365 Copilot

-• 01:25 Thinking vs Instant mode: When to choose each
+• 01:25 Thinking vs Instant mode and when to use each

 • 01:50 Understanding Work IQ

-• 04:41 How Work IQ grounds Copilot in your organizational context
+• 04:41 How Work IQ grounds Copilot in organizational context

 • 06:08 Closing guidance and practical applications

-Thinking mode is ideal when you need elevated synthesis across multiple artifacts.
-Instant mode is best for surface‑level tasks that demand quick turnaround.
+Thinking mode is best when you need synthesis across multiple artifacts.
+Instant mode works well for surface‑level tasks that require fast output.

 Work IQ is Microsoft’s intelligence layer that models how work happens across your tenant.
-It uses permission‑aware signals from meetings, emails, files, and chats to understand relationships, roles, collaborators, and ongoing objectives.
+It uses permission‑aware signals from meetings, emails, files, and chats to understand relationships, roles, collaborators, and active objectives.

-This gives Copilot context beyond individual prompts, enabling planning workflows, multi‑document synthesis, and prioritization aligned with your organization’s goals.
+This added context allows Copilot to move beyond single prompts.
+It enables planning workflows, multi‑document synthesis, and prioritization that aligns with organizational goals.

-Work IQ also respects your Microsoft 365 permissions and sensitivity labels, ensuring grounded reasoning rather than generic AI answers.
+Work IQ also respects Microsoft 365 permissions and sensitivity labels.
+This keeps responses grounded in real context rather than generic AI output.

 Thinking mode is best for: